Cherrise-exe/watsonchatbotai/chat_hub/README.md

 # Chat_hub Application

 Sample messaging hub for users to interact and connect.
+This is a sample to create and test out IBM's Watson chatbot and ChatEngine.io's direct messaging feature for a group project.

 ## Features

 Watson AI Chatbot
 ChatEngine.io for direct messages and Channels Firebase for User authentication

 ## Introduction

 This is a code repository for the corresponding video tutorial.
 In this video, we create a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.